MarkoVitkovic/node.js_express_mongoDB-backend_for_blog_app/README.md

 Project is: _finished_

 ## Inspiration
-Credits: [80/20 Coding](https://www.youtube.com/user/TechGuyWeb), thanks for awesome help, whit him I learn some amazing things.
+Credits: [80/20 Coding](https://www.youtube.com/user/TechGuyWeb), thanks for awesome help, whith him I learned some amazing things.
 Such as how to establish server, how to make html requests and how to make model.

 ## Contact
 Created by [Marko Vitkovic](https://github.com/MarkoVitkovic) - feel free to contact me!